Loading...

 Add Protein

-Include a source of protein, such as a boiled egg or a serving of Greek yogurt, alongside your Misal meal to help slow down digestion and absorption of carbohydrates.
+Include a source of protein such as a boiled egg, grilled chicken, or tofu alongside your meal to help slow down carbohydrate absorption.

 Incorporate Healthy Fats